Why Women Have Better Sex Under Socialism (2018) is a book a the intersection of politics, power dynamics, and sexual dynamics.

-A poor-ass communist country will still have (at least some) women seek resources far more than a rich capitalist country where most women can find a job.
+A poor-ass communist country will still have (at least some) women seeking resources far more than a rich capitalist country where most women can find a job.

 You don’t need to take my word for it: just ask any man who’s traveled to Cuba (or the Western men who traveled in the Eastern bloc right after the fall of communism).